 Headset Communication Mode – Frequency Response Sending Side

-When tested in accordance to ITU-T P.381 Section 8.1.3.2, the requirement is as follows:
+The test method is in accordance to ITU-T P.381 Section 8.1.3.2.
+The requirement is as follows:

 The measured frequency response shall be within the limits defined in ITU-T P.381 Table 18.